DonalChilde/cookiecutter-python-base/{{ cookiecutter.project_name}}/dev-docs/sphinx_docs.md

-# how to setup sphinx docs
+# How to setup sphinx docs

 uses a split source/build layout, with an additional source/documentation directory to keep the source dir clean.